Heavy rains cause massive waterlogging in Delhi, cripple traffic | Science-Environment

 He had said drainage systems like the one at Minto Road would be replicated across Delhi and drains and sewers would be de-silted regularly.
 A senior PWD official said that the main reason behind the flooding of the Minto Road underpass was overflow of a Delhi Jal Board (DJB) sewer line along with a ''very high intensity' rain.

 ''Very high intensity and record rains occurred on Saturday. which triggered overflow of a DJB sewer line near DDU Marg.
-This resulted waterlogging in the Minto Road underpass.
-We have all the system in place so traffic was stopped immediately and water was pumped out,' the official said.
+This resulted in waterlogging in the Minto Road underpass.
+We have all the system in place so traffic was stopped immediately and water was pumped out,'' the official said.

 He added that the underpass was opened for traffic in three hours.